 1/100 to 1/10):

-General reactions: fever, malaise, chills, feeling
+General reactions: fever, malaise, chills, sensation

 fatigue, headache, sweating, muscle pain (myalgia), pain in